 How do we know you can safely withdraw $3,000 per month from a $900,000 portfolio and not run out of money?
 That’s thanks to the 4% safe withdrawal rate!

 Another rule of thumb in personal finance is the 4% rule.
-The 4% rule states that if you withdrawal 4% of your portfolio annually, you can live on that portfolio for an indefinite amount of time.
-The probability of your portfolio running out of money is there, but it’s low.
+The 4% rule states that if you withdraw 4% of your portfolio annually, you can live on that portfolio for an indefinite amount of time.
+The probability of your portfolio running out of money is there since compounding the amount makes it bigger as the years go by, but it’s low.
 Over 98% of portfolios haven’t run out of money after 30 years.

-The rule of 25 determines how much money you need to save in order to retire.
-The 4% rule determines how much money you can take from your portfolio annually, to prevent running out of money.
+The rule of 25 determines how much money you need to save to retire.
+The 4% rule defines how much money you can take from your portfolio annually to prevent running out of money.

-To actually prevent yourself from running out of money in retirement, it’s important that your money is invested.
+To prevent yourself from running out of money in retirement, your money must be invested.
 The average annual stock market return is 7%, which is corrected for inflation.
-If you withdraw 4% annually, there is enough money left in your portfolio to live off of for a long time.
+If you withdraw 4% annually, there is enough money left in your portfolio to live off for a long time.

 Does The Rule Of 25 Work?

 While the rule of 25 is a great rule of thumb to aim at, it is not the end all be all.
-It mostly gives you a starting retirement number to work toward
+It mainly gives you a starting retirement number to work toward